LoveChild 21: Growing Pains

-Which leaves me wondering.
-Did my dislike for dresses come from the fact that I associated them with the whole “don’t get dirty/behave/be a good girl” meme, or did I have an inborn style that affected how I viewed the whole dressing-up thing?
+Which leaves me wondering if my dislike for dresses come from the fact that I associated them with the whole “don’t get dirty/behave/be a good girl” meme, or if I had an inborn style that affected how I viewed the whole dressing-up thing.

 In other words, is my dislike of wearing dresses, even today, a “nature” thing or a “nurture” thing?